ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 | Evolution speed | Immediate -- your priorities, your pace | Depends on the vendor roadmap | Slow -- depends on major releases |

 Database migration is the technical heart of the project.
 Years of customer data, transactions, order histories -- everything must be transferred without loss, corruption, or duplicates.
-The best approach combines a data quality audit (completeness, consistency, uniqueness), automated schema transformation, and exhaustive post-migration validation.
+Our approach combines a data quality audit (completeness, consistency, uniqueness), automated schema transformation, and exhaustive post-migration validation.

 Data audit